open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

 4. Be mindful to create tidy [edge flow](https://www.youtube.com/watch?v=Lip59doQQRk) to ensure a well-crafted mesh topology.
 5. Add materials and assign to selected faces of the model.
 6. Set up lights and camera
-7. Once the composition is the way you want it, render the image.
+7. **Deliverable 1:** Once the composition is the way you want it, render the image as a PNG or JPG.
-8. Upload the .blend file to SketchFab and configure the 3D scene in SketchFab.
+8. **Deliverable 2:** Upload the .blend file to SketchFab.com and configure the 3D scene in SketchFab.
-9. Render a wireframe version of the model.
+9. **Deliverable 3:** Render a wireframe version of the model.
    * Duplicate the model and hide the original.
    * Create a new material with surface set to "holdout."
 This will create a matte black color.
 Apply this to the duplicate.
    * Add the wireframe modifier and configure the thickness of the wireframe.
-   * Render the image and save it.
+   * Render the image and save it as a PNG or JPG.
-10. Create an interesting composition or pattern incorporating the wireframe rendering in Photoshop and save the image as a PNG or JPG.
+   * Create an interesting composition or pattern incorporating the wireframe rendering in Photoshop and save the image as a PNG or JPG.

 ## Grading Rubric